Rich kefir smoothie combines the benefits of a probiotic with greens, and makes a super-smorgasbord of flavours.

-It is well known that improperly digested proteins that have not been properly broken up into individual amino acids that enter the blood stream are one of the causes of these very serious diseases.
+It is well known that improperly digested proteins that have not been completely broken up into individual amino-acids can then enter the blood stream; they are one of the causes of these very serious diseases.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!